 This low-residency degree program is designed for individuals with experience in non-profit arts organizations who seek to enhance their effectiveness and advance their ongoing careers as arts administration professionals.
 The 36-hour degree program emphasizes leadership in the non-profit arts environment—visual arts, dance, music, theatre, museum, cultural institution and performing arts administration.
-The 36-hour degree program consists of 21 weekend sessions (21 credit hours), thesis and practicum work (12 credit hours), and one week-long summer institute (3 credit hours) spread out over two years of full-time enrollment in the fall, spring, and summer terms.
+The 36-hour degree program consists of 21 weekend sessions (21 credit hours), thesis and practicum work (12 credit hours), and one week-long summer institute (3 credit hours) spread out over two years of half-time enrollment in the fall, spring, and summer terms.

 Participants are admitted in cohorts beginning in the fall semester of each year.
 Cohort members develop strong bonds of camaraderie that transform into a vital network of professional peers after graduation.
 The program features visits to non-profit arts organization sites in the region.
 The faculty includes course instructors who are all working professionals in arts administration and guest lecturers with specialized expertise in marketing, law, grant-writing, advocacy, and leadership.
 The individual academic and career consultation and guidance that faculty members provide remains a distinctive component of the program.
 Every month students meet in small groups and individually with their instructors to discuss their progress and set goals for the next phase of their learning.
 In the first year the instructors guide students in their reflections upon their field-based internship experience.
 Second-year students meet with an instructor to discuss the planning, research, and writing of their thesis projects.
 Faculty members serving on thesis committees continue to work with students beyond the second year until the thesis is complete.
 Students typically graduate a year after completing all the course work.